Achievable logoAchievable logo

 • Capacity of firm (agency or principal)

 Trade confirmations must be sent at or prior to the “completion of the transaction.”
-Essentially, the broker-dealer must send the trade confirmation by the time the trade settles.
-Like statements, trade confirmations may be distributed by mail or electronically.
+In practice, the broker-dealer must send the confirmation by the time the trade settles.
+Like statements, trade confirmations may be delivered by mail or electronically.

 Sidenote